Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 deletion guard and witness apply's committee lookup are one load-bearing
 invariant: do not weaken the guard to pending-only while latches retain only a committee digest.

+A live Export latch is itself a non-deletable account obligation: an account owning any latch cannot be deleted.
+The committee SLE is otherwise a deletable owned entry.
+Its required survival while latches exist comes from the explicit committee-deletion guard together with the account-level latch obligation, not from making the committee intrinsically non-deletable.

 **INV-3 - qC and qV answer different questions.** qC is the content threshold for one account-selected committee: